reactplay/docs/README.md

 ```bash
 npm run start
 ```
-4. Open http://localhost:3000/ in your browser to view the website.
+4. Visit http://localhost:3000/ in your browser to view the website.
 5. Make changes to the code and see the changes reflected in the browser.
 6. When you are done, stop the development server by pressing Ctrl+C in the terminal.
 7. To build the website, run the following command in the root directory of the project: